Should I Use an Online Charter School?

 Also, keep in mind that in most states a child who enrolls in an online charter school is not really a “homeschooler”; he’s a public school student.
 While this doesn’t bother some families, it’s just the opposite of what other families want.
 Whether you decide to go with an online charter school or not, make an informed choice that best suits your family.

 Other Topics in This Homeschooling Issue

-Learning How to Homeschool is something you can do and Homeschool.com is here to guide you!
-We're so excited that you've chosen to homeschool,…Read more >
+Learning How to Homeschool is something you can do!
+We're so excited you've chosen to homeschool, and we're here to make sure you have everything…Read more >